Banata

 NEXT_PUBLIC_SITE_URL=http://localhost:3000

-Variables starting with NEXT_PUBLIC_ are embedded in the client-side JavaScript bundle and visible to users.
+Any variable prefixed with NEXT_PUBLIC_ gets embedded in your client-side JavaScript bundle and is visible to every user.
 Never put secrets in NEXT_PUBLIC_ variables.

 Convex URLBETTER_AUTH_SECRET